- 1. Use Double-Optin

 Figuring out when and how often you should send your emails can be complex.

-There are various reports that suggest certain times are best for certain companies.
+Various reports suggest certain times are best for certain companies.

-However, the truth is the right email schedule for you will depend on your company and your target audience.
+However, the right email schedule for you will depend on your company and your target audience.

 For instance, if you’re operating in the entertainment industry, sending emails on a Friday when people are looking for things to do on the weekend might be a good idea.